acceleratedscience/openad-model-helm-template/examples/dockerfiles/README.md

 - Note: Both ssh key and known_hosts should be available during build time as readonly

 #### How to Build:
 This Dockerfile is designed to be used within an OpenShift `BuildConfig`.
-The `BuildConfig` should be configured to use a secret containing your SSH private key.
+The `BuildConfig` is configured via `values.yaml` to use a secret containing your SSH private key.
+For setup instructions, see the [main README.md](../../README.md#using-ssh-key).
 OpenShift will mount this secret into the build container at `/root/.ssh/ssh-privatekey`.

 A local build using `docker build` is not the primary use case for this file, as it relies on the OpenShift secret mounting mechanism.